Forbury/Integrations/README.md

 }
 ```

-You should now be ready to us the API!
+You should now be ready to use the API!

 ## Usage